specklesystems/speckle-docs/workspaces/billing.md

 ## Subscriptions

-To continue using a Workspace beyond the trial period, subscribe to a paid plan.
+Subscribe to a paid plan to continue using a Workspace beyond the trial period.
 All billing and subscription options are managed directly in the Workspace **Settings > Billing** section.

 Key points:
 - Subscription costs adjust dynamically as you add and remove members.